• Home

 “This is about responding when the data is clear and the need is urgent,” Torres said in a statement.
 “In communities like mine, we’ve seen too many lives lost on the same stretches of road.
 When a roadway becomes a predictable site of tragedy, we have a responsibility to act.”

-Torres introduced the legislation following a deadly crash along U.S. 395 between Pasco and Mesa, where multiple lives have been lost in recent years.
+Torres introduced the legislation following a deadly crash along Highway 395 between Pasco and Mesa, where multiple lives have been lost in recent years.
 State Rep. Mark Klicker, R-Walla Walla, introduced similar legislation in the House.

-Introduction of the bills was driven by crashes on Highway 395 between Pasco and Mesa.
 In November 2025, a Kahlotus City Council member died in a crash at the Vineyard Drive intersection of Highway 395 in Franklin County.
 Then, on Christmas, a family of three – a mother, father and their infant – died in a crash on Highway 12 between Walla Walla and Wallula Junction.

 Under the new law, which will take effect in June, once a crash prevention zone is established, jurisdictions must conduct an engineering and traffic investigation to identify safety improvements.
 Law enforcement agencies will also coordinate increased traffic enforcement within designated zones, and automated traffic safety cameras may be used to detect speeding.
 Revenue generated from those cameras must be reinvested into safety improvements within the zone.